-Migrating to HubSpot CMS: An SEO Walkthrough for New Users
+Migrating To HubSpot CMS: An SEO Walkthrough For New Users

 There are some crawling diagnostic tools for SEO in HubSpot.

-However, if you are trying to do a full-scale technical SEO audit or understand the site structure of other sites in your industry, you’ll need Screaming Frog, DeepCrawl, Sitebulb, and so on.
+However, if you are trying to do a full-scale technical SEO audit or understand the site structure of other sites in your industry, you’ll need Screaming Frog, Lumar (formerly Deepcrawl), Sitebulb, etc.

-If you’re looking to track a fixed set of keywords over time, keyword rank tracking is not built-in natively.
+If you’re looking to track a fixed set of keywords over time, keyword rank tracking is not built-in natively into HubSpot.

 Although you can see the specific keywords that individual pages are ranking for, you’ll need to use another tool for daily or weekly rank tracking.